Premik/blender_rhubarb_lipsync_ng/troubleshooting.md

 ```

 - Search [Opened issues](https://github.com/Premik/blender_rhubarb_lipsync_ng/issues?q=is%3Aopen).
 Maybe somebody has already reported the same issue.
 - Also search already [Closed issues](https://github.com/Premik/blender_rhubarb_lipsync_ng/issues?q=is%3Aclosed).
-There might be similar issue with a solution from the past.
+There might be a similar issue with a solution from the past.

 - The addon has several automated unit tests and integration tests.
 Those verifies the basic addon operators in a headless Blender (Blender as module) environment.
 Tests are ran automatically after each change on GitHub for all three supported platforms.
 You can see them on the [Github Actions](https://github.com/Premik/blender_rhubarb_lipsync_ng/actions/workflows/unit-tests.yml).
 There shouldn't be any tests failing.